enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/writing_payloads.rst

 Main
 ---------

-This a classic class containing a "static void main" function (with or without a single parameter of type String[]).
+This a classic class containing a "static void main(String[] args)" function.

 In that case, JQM will simply launch the main function.
 If there are some arguments defined (default arguments in the :term:`JobDef` or arguments given at enqueue time) their value will be put inside the String[] parameter *ordered by key name*.